-In Galatians chapter 1 verse 13, he says in writing to the Galatians, “For ye have heard of my manner of life in time past in the Jews religion.”
+In Galatians 1:13, he says in writing to the Galatians, “For ye have heard of my manner of life in time past in the Jews’ religion.”
 I mean, his reputation as a zealous Jew was far and wide.
 Everybody knew about this zealous Jew by the name of Saul.
-He said in verse 14 of Galatians 1, "I profited in the Jew's religion many of my equals in my own nation being more exceedingly zealous of the tradition of my fathers.”
+He said in Galatians 1:14, “I profited in the Jews’ religion many of my equals in my own nation, being more exceedingly zealous of the tradition of my fathers.”
 I was the most Jewish Jew there was.
 I was the most zealous lawkeeper there was.